calligraphic/ca-job-board/src/Awards/components/AwardsItem/AwardsItem.README.md

 ##### Email Integration

 Should be able to configure awards to contact user via email for events.
-For example, to send an email after a job user applies to a job posting:  "Congratulations on applying - Now do you want to make sure you get the interview?".
+For example, to send an email after a job user applies to a job posting:  "Congratulations on applying - Now do you want to make sure you get the interview
+".

 ##### Employer Bounty